SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 # CRISPRFlow
 This repository contains relevant code and scripts for the publication: **CRISPRFlow: A CRISPR-assisted recombineering workFlow for high throughput genome editing in bacteria**.
 The workflow consists of computational and laboratory parts.
-Here you can find all relevant information for the computational parts:
+In this repisotory we brought together all relevant information for the computational parts:
 1. Design of sgRNA-insert pairs
 2. Data processing and visualization